jovotech/jovo-framework/docs/platforms/amazon-alexa/pay.md

 const response = await this.$alexaSkill.$user.getBuyerAddress(options);
 ```

-If your request was successful, you will receive a response object with the following structure:
+If your request was successful, you will receive a response object with an array containing all of the user's addresses:

 Name | Description | Value
 :--- | :--- | :---